 2:00pm-3:00pm: Disney Springs Happy Hour at Jock Lindsey's Hangar Bar

-We arrived to Disney Springs at 2:00pm thirsty and hungry!
-The first place to hit up was Jock Lindsey’s Hangar Bar.
+We arrived at Disney Springs at 2:00pm thirsty and hungry!
+The first place to hit up was Jock Lindsey's Hangar Bar.
 Because their happy hour ends the earliest.

-Their happy hour runs from noon to 3:00pm, daily.
-They offer $6 to $7 wines and well drinks, and $6 to $7 draft beers.
+Their happy hour runs from 12:00pm to 3:00pm, Monday through Friday.
+They offer $6 to $7 wines and well drinks, and $6 to $7 draft beers, as well as a $12 cocktail of the week.

 We put our names down when we approached the hostess (with our masks covering our noses and mouths).
 She asked for our names to add us to the list and I wondered why the list?
 So I asked if there was a wait.
 She said about 5-10 minutes (it looked pretty empty inside).
 I was confused but she was so rude and mean I didn't ask questions; I didn't want her to ruin our afternoon of happy Disney Springs happy hours!